emissary-ingress/emissary/reference/services/rate-limit-service.md

 # Rate Limiting with the RateLimitService

 Rate limiting is a powerful technique to improve the [availability and resilience of your services](https://blog.getambassador.io/rate-limiting-a-useful-tool-with-distributed-systems-6be2b1a4f5f4).
-In Ambassador, each request can have one or more *labels*.
+In Ambassador Edge Stack, each request can have one or more *labels*.
 These labels are exposed to a third party service via a gRPC API.
 The third party service can then rate limit requests based on the request labels.

 ## Request labels

-Ambassador lets users add one or more labels to a given request.
+Ambassador Edge Stack lets users add one or more labels to a given request.
 These labels are added as part of a `Mapping` object.
 For example:

 ```
 apiVersion: ambassador/v1